 \subsubsection{Bipartite entangled states}

-To generate bipartite entangled states we first select which qubitis going to be separated by sampling a random number between 1 and 3.
+To generate bipartite entangled states we first select which qubits are going to be separated by sampling a random number between 1 and 3.
 This qubit is set to $\ket{0}$, the other two qubits are set to the maximally entangled state $\ket{\psi_+}$.
 We then apply a three qubits random unitary operator.
-Fos instance, is we select the first qubit to be separated a random state would be calculated as:
+For instance, is we select the first qubit to be separated a random state would be calculated as:

 \be \ket{\psi_{\text{BE}}} = U^{\text{rand}}_1 \ket{0} \otimes \left( U^{\text{rand}}_2 \otimes U^{\text{rand}}_3 \right) \ket{\psi_+}, \ee the extension for the other two cases is straightforward.